ChrisDuffley/stationPlaylist/readme.md

 * Authors: Christopher Duffley <nvda@chrisduffley.com> (formerly Joseph Lee <joseph.lee22590@gmail.com>, originally by Geoff Shang and other contributors)

 This add-on package provides improved usage of StationPlaylist Studio and other StationPlaylist apps, as well as providing utilities to control Studio from anywhere.
-Supported apps include Studio, Creator, Track Tool, VT Recorder, and Streamer, as well as SAM, SPL, and AltaCast encoders.
+Supported apps include Studio, Remote Studio, Creator, Track Tool, VT Recorder, and Streamer, as well as SAM, SPL, and AltaCast encoders.

 For more information about the add-on, read the [add-on guide][1].